diegargon/SimpleDerivador/README.md

 ## Electric Water Heater Stats

 I don't currently have much excess energy.
-If the sun is good, a total of 800W, but mostly between 300W-500W.
+If the sun is good, peaks of 800W, but mostly between 300W-500W.
 The water heater has a capacity of 100L, and with one shower a day, as long as there are no cloudy days, it maintains (derives about 3kW daily).
 With two showers, it falls short, so I probably need around 5kW daily.
 For winter, I definitely need more solar panels.

-I also use HA+PVPC automatation to force the heater to turn on for a couple of hours during the lowest electricity tariff when necessary (cloudy days or two showers in a day).
+I also use HA+PVPC automatation to force the heater to turn on for 3 hours during  the lowest electricity tariff when is necessary (cloudy days or two showers in a day).